Lockheed L-1049 Super Constellation

-The Lockheed L-1049 Super Constellation is an American aircraft, a member of the Lockheed Constellation aircraft line.
-The aircraft was colloquially referred to as the Super Connie.
+The Lockheed L-1049 Super Constellation is an American long-range airliner and a member of the Lockheed Constellation family.
+It was one of the most successful and widely used variants of the Constellation series, and was colloquially referred to as the "Super Connie."

 The L-1049 was Lockheed's response to the successful Douglas DC-6 airliner, first flying in 1950.
 The aircraft was produced for both the United States Navy as the WV / R7V and U.S. Air Force as the C-121 for transport, electronics, and airborne early warning and control aircraft.

 Development

-Beginning in 1943, Lockheed planned stretched variants of the Constellation family.
+Beginning in 1943, the company Lockheed planned stretched variants of the Constellation family.
 The first was the L-049 with a fuselage lengthened by 13 ft and the second the L-749 stretched 18 ft.

 Douglas launched a stretched version of its DC-6 airliner as a cargo transport, designated DC-6A, for both military and civilian operators.
 Douglas was soon to launch a passenger version (the DC-6B) of this new aircraft.
 The DC-6B could carry 23 more passengers than Lockheed's current production L-749 Constellation.